-New Pictures With The Queen And Donald Trump Contains Something That Shouldn’t Be There
+New Pictures With The Queen And Donald Trump Contain Something That Shouldn’t Be There

-When formal images of the Queen are being arranged, every minute detail is analyzed and critiqued prior to the photo being taken.
-While there are plenty of images snapped of the Queen at functions that do not come under close scrutiny before being taken, when an official or formal photo is taken inside the Queen’s residence, there is usually a lot of thought and planning involved.
+When formal images of Queen Elizabeth are being arranged, every minute detail is analyzed and critiqued prior to the photo being taken.
+While there are plenty of images snapped of the queen at functions that do not come under close scrutiny before being taken, when an official or formal photo is taken inside the queen’s residence, there is usually a lot of thought and planning involved.

 However, a recent photo shoot inside Windsor Castle with Donald and Melania Trump reveals something that seems to have slipped past the radar of those in charge of making sure the background of the castle is immaculate.

-The photo, taken on Friday, July 13, shows Melania Trump standing next to the Queen.
-Donald Trump, in turn, is standing on the other side of the Queen.
+The photo, taken on Friday, July 13, shows Melania Trump standing next to the queen.
+Donald Trump, in turn, is standing on the other side of the queen.
 Dressed in a cream suit with a black belt, Melania looks immaculate.
-The Queen, in a sky blue coat, dress, and hat by Angela Kelly, which is the same outfit she wore for the State Opening of Parliament according to the Daily Mail, clutches her gloves with her handbag over one arm.
-Donald Trump, the jolliest of the trio is wearing a navy blue suit and red tie.
+The queen, in a sky blue coat, dress, and hat by Angela Kelly, which is the same outfit she wore for the State Opening of Parliament according to the Daily Mail, clutches her gloves with her handbag over one arm.
+Donald Trump, the jolliest of the trio, is wearing a navy blue suit and red tie.

 Around them in the Grand Corridor of Windsor Castle, the view is busy with expensive antiques and heirlooms.
 Paintings adorn the walls and there is not a cobweb or dust bunny in sight.